awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_identity-based-policies.md

 ## For the Consuming Application: Granting Read Access to One Secret<a name="permissions_grant-get-secret-value-to-one-secret"></a>

-When you write an application to use Secrets Manager to retrieve and use a secret, you only need to grant that application a very limited set of permissions \- the action that allows retrieval of the encrypted secret value with the credentials, and the ARN of the secret
+When you write an application to use Secrets Manager to retrieve and use a secret, you only need to grant that application a very limited set of permissions\.
+The only permission required is typically the action that allows retrieval of the encrypted secret value with the credentials\.
+You typically would also specify the Amazon Resource Name \(ARN\) of the secret to restrict access to only that one secret\.

 ```
 {